U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

-An independent Lutheran university of 4,000 students, Valparaiso University belongs to a small group of institutions of higher education that is characterized by integration of liberal arts and professional studies.
-Students pursue majors in more than 70 fields of study in five colleges -- Arts and Sciences, Business Administration, Engineering, Nursing, and Christ College -- The Honors College.
+An independent Lutheran university of 4,000 students, Valparaiso University belongs to a small group of institutions of higher education that is characterized by the integration of liberal arts and professional studies.
+Students pursue majors in more than 70 fields of study in five colleges -- Arts and Sciences, Business, Engineering, Nursing, and Christ College -- The Honors College.
 Also part of the University are the Graduate School and Continuing Education division and the School of Law.
-The University offers 21 study abroad programs on four continents.
+The University offers 25 study abroad programs on five continents.

 Founded in 1859, Valparaiso University is located on 320 acres in northwest Indiana near the city of Chicago and the Indiana Dunes National Lakeshore on Lake Michigan.